DemonDamon/tongue_classification_based_on_multi_networks/keras_frcnn/README.md

 cloned from https://github.com/kbardool/keras-frcnn which using VGG-16 or ResNet-50 as backbone.

 USAGE:
-- Use tensorflow as backend is highly recommended.
+- I change the codes based on tensorflow as backend, so it must throw some errors when using theano.
 - I prefer using LableImg(you can obtain from: https://tzutalin.github.io/labelImg/) to label, and it will generate .xml file for each image, then using `xml_to_csv.py` to unify the main information like `filename,width,height,class,xmin,ymin,xmax,ymax` of each picture into one .csv file.